hnimminh/hnimminh/README.md

 Let check my projects <a href="https://github.com/hnimminh?tab=repositories"> here </a> and enjoy coding..

-If you are feeling generous, you can individually support my work and open source tools and help to make it sustainable.
+If you are feeling generous, you can individually support my work and open source tools, help to make it sustainable.
 <p align="center">
   <img width="100px" src="bc.png">
   <br>Bitcoin